 In March 2016 David was elected an Associate of the Royal Academy of Music (ARAM).
 This honour is awarded to former students who have made a significant contribution to the music profession.
 Most recently David appeared on the 50th Anniversary DVD of Australia’s most iconic children’s program, Play School, where he performed with Justine Clarke and (of course) Big Ted.

 David recently recorded his debut album with Omega Ensemble on the ABC Classics label.
 This album was a collaboration between Omega Ensemble and Dimitri Ashkenazy (clarinetist), with a performance of George Palmer’s Clarinet Concerto It Takes Two.
 The album also features a performance of Ian Munro’s beautiful Clarinet Quintet "Songs from the Bush" alongside Mozart’s Clarinet Quintet.
-David is a Buffet-Crampon artist and currently performs on the new Divine clarinets.
+David is a Buffet-Crampon & Vandoren artist and currently performs on the new Divine clarinets.

 David is featured on Omega Ensemble's latest ABC Classics album: MOZART - MUNRO - PALMER